-Here is an overview of the process I use for building my own custom hiking trail map.
-The data (trails, summits, etc…) are available as open source from OSM.
-MapBox Studio provides excellent tools for formatting and hosting GIS data pretty much anyway you want.
-The magic was in fetching the data and processing it to meet the needs of a good trail map.
+Here is an high level overview of the process I use for building my own custom hiking trail map.
+The data I’m using (trails, summits, etc…) are available as open source from OSM.
+After I fetch and clean up the data I use MapBox to generate the map tiles, in a map style I designed.

 - Query TrailsNH to determine what areas I want to build a map for.
 Divide the area up into chunks (regions) to make processing manageable.